East Lancs Nordic

 The East Lancs Nordic is a type of low-floor double-decker bus body built by East Lancashire Coachbuilders.
-It is built on tri-axle double-decker Volvo B7L chassis, with a length of 12 metres and a seating capacity of 95 passengers.
+It was built on tri-axle double-decker Volvo B7L chassis, with a length of 12 metres and a seating capacity of up to 95 passengers.
 The Nordic body design is based on an elongated version of the East Lancs Vyking body, with the name "Nordic" being derived from the chassis being built by a company from Sweden.
-The bus was later superseded by the East Lancs Olympus tri-axle variant in 2006.
+The bus was later superseded by its Myllennium counterpart in 2005.

 Operations

 United Kingdom

 First Glasgow were the only operator in the United Kingdom to purchase Nordics, taking delivery of ten examples in October and November 2002.
-These Nordics were replaced in 2009 by a batch of Alexander Dennis Enviro500s, and all ten Nordics were sold by First Glasgow, one to Tyrers Coaches and nine to BrightBus of Rotherham; however, one vehicle was destroyed by fire shortly after its arrival at BrightBus, and was stripped for spares and scrapped.
+These Nordics were replaced in 2009 by a batch of Alexander Dennis Enviro500s, and all ten Nordics were sold by First Glasgow, one to Tyrers Coaches and nine to BrightBus of Rotherham; however, one Nordic was destroyed by fire shortly after its arrival at BrightBus and was stripped for spares.